Skip to main content

 HandledThe journey was successfully handled by an agent or user.

-AbandonedThe journey was abandoned by the customer before being handled.
+AbandonedThe journey was abandoned by the customer before being handled by an agent or user.

 EndedInScriptThe journey ended in an IVR script or auto-attendant without reaching an agent or user.